When is the first day of the program?

 Will I be eligible for Federal or other student loans to complete this program?

-Boston Islamic Seminary does not participate in federal or state sponsored grant or loan programs; students who need tuition, room and board assistance for the MIRL program should apply for Financial Assistance and demonstrate that they meet the necessary criteria.
+Boston Islamic Seminary does not participate in federal or state sponsored grant or loan programs; students who need tuition, room and board assistance for the MIRL program should apply external scholarships.

 Where will classes be taught?

-The program will be fully virtual/remote for the first MIRL cohort (class starting in Fall 2021).
+The program will be fully virtual/remote for the next MIRL cohort (class starting in Fall 2022).